microsoft/botframework-cli/packages/orchestrator/README.md

   In the Metrics section, the Orchestrator "assess" command first generates a series of per-label binary confusion matrices.
-  Each confusion matrix is comprised of 4 cells: true positive (TP), false positive (FP), true negative (TN), and false negative (FN).
+  Each binary confusion matrix is comprised of 4 cells: true positive (TP), false positive (FP), true negative (TN), and false negative (FN).
 Using these 4 cells, Orchestrator can compute several other confusion matrix metrics, including precision, recall, F1, accuracy, and support, etc.
   Please reference https://en.wikipedia.org/wiki/Confusion_matrix for details.